European Inland Waterways

-The Cruising Association has taken an interest in cruising rivers and canals for many years, its first guide to the rivers and canals of France being published in 1975 and regularly updated since then.
-Initially the French river and canal network was seen primarily as a way for British sailors to travel to or from the Mediterranean whilst avoiding the rigours of Biscay, but over the years an increasing number have recognised the challenges and pleasures of inland cruising in its own right.
+The CA has taken an interest in cruising rivers and canals for many years, its first guide to the rivers and canals of France being published in 1975 and regularly updated since then.
+Initially the French river and canal network was seen primarily as a way for British sailors to travel to or from the Mediterranean avoiding the rigours of Biscay, but over the years an increasing number have recognised the challenges and pleasures of inland cruising in its own right.

 As well as central moorings and harbours in great cities such as Amsterdam, Berlin, Budapest and Paris, hundreds of smaller towns and villages offer a welcome to the passing inland cruiser.
 With a few exceptions, costs and mooring charges are modest compared with coastal harbours and marinas.

 Unlike the British canal system, almost all those in the rest of Europe were built on a large enough scale to accommodate seagoing pleasure craft, although with the exception of a few of the bigger rivers, bridge clearances usually require sailing vessels to lower or remove masts before venturing far inland.

 Over 30 European countries offer cruising possibilities.
 Some, such as the Netherlands and France, are well known, others much less so.
 The re-unification of Germany opened up attractive and interesting cruising areas, especially to the north of and around Berlin.